jhnwllr/gbif_reverse_jackknife/README.md

 This project is a scala/Spark port of Arthur Chapman's **reverse jackknifing** approach to finding bioclimatic outliers within occurrence data.
 It is intended for **internal usage** within GBIF.

 Currently it uses bioclim data from [19 bioclimatic surfaces](https://www.worldclim.org/data/bioclim.html) at a 0.1 degree resolution.
+Bioclim is only available for land, so no aquatic species could be run.

 ## run this project